claudiopizzillo/FeCscraper/README.md

 # FeCscraper
 Scraper for Sogei's Fatture e Corrispettivi service.
-Library to install: requests and pytz
+Library to install via pip: requests and pytz

 Input field in order: